Relative vanishing theorems for $\mathbf{Q}$-schemes: Limits and local cohomology

 \subsection{Sheaf cohomology on limits of ringed spaces}

 We will need to understand the behavior of sheaf cohomology on limits of ringed spaces.
 To do so, we set our notation for sheaves on inverse systems of ringed spaces.
-Again, much of this material also appears in \cite[Exps.\ VI and VII]{SGA42}. \begin{setup}[see {\cite[Ch.\ 0, \S4.4]{FK18}}] With notation as in Setup \ref{setup:limitlrs}, for every $\lambda \in \Lambda$, we also fix an $\cO_{X_\lambda}$-module $\sF_\lambda$, together with a morphism
+Again, much of this material also appears in \cite[Expos\'es VI and VII]{SGA42} in the language of topos theory. \begin{setup}[(see {\cite[Chapter 0, \S4.4]{FK18}})] With notation as in Setup \ref{setup:limitlrs}, for every $\lambda \in \Lambda$, we also fix an $\cO_{X_\lambda}$-module $\sF_\lambda$, together with morphisms

 of $\cO_{X_\mu}$-modules for every $\lambda \le \mu$, such that $\varphi_{\lambda\nu} = \varphi_{\mu\nu} \circ v^*_{\mu\nu}\varphi_{\lambda\mu}$ whenever $\lambda \le \mu \le \nu$.
 We then have a direct system $\{v_\lambda^*\sF_\lambda\}_{\lambda \in \Lambda}$ of $\cO_X$-modules whose colimit is the $\cO_X$-module